nimishgautam/qmk_pam_keyboard_auth/README.md

 auth sufficient pam_keyboard_auth.so
 ```
 (Ensure this line is above other auth lines for this module to take precedence.)

+## GNOME keyring
+One annoying caveat -- the gnome keyring uses password auth.
+Even if you log in using anything other than a password, it asks you for a password.

+The only way around it is to either be OK with providing your password again later, or to set no password on your keyring.
+You can do the latter with `seahorse` if you open it, go to your default/login keyring, and change the password to blank.
+It means your keyring passwords are only as secure as your session so it's a tradeoff, but so is this in some ways.

 ## How It Works
 We're kind of doing cryptography in a super simple way.
 The computer has a simple private key installed and the keyboard has the same private key installed.
 Rather than asking the keyboard for the key directly, it's XORd with a random integer array and the keyboard has to respond with the value XORd back with the actual key.